The right to own shares cannot be lost

 A (Counsel Erik Ulvesæter) v.
 The Public Prosecution Authority (Counsel Sigurd Åsnes Granli)

 A man was sentenced by the Court of Appeal to four years of imprisonment for extensive economic crime.
-In accordance with the prosecution’s request, he was also subjected to a deprivation of rights, including the loss of the right to hold ownership interests in, and exercise certain managerial roles within, Norwegian companies and companies with commercial ties to Norway, for a period of five years.
+In accordance with the prosecution’s request, he was also subjected to a loss of rights, including the loss of the right to hold ownership interests in, and exercise certain managerial roles within, Norwegian companies and companies with commercial ties to Norway, for a period of five years.

 The Supreme Court concluded that section 56 of the Penal Code does not provide a legal basis for depriving an individual of the right to be a shareholder.